dxw/playbook/guides/how-we-do-user-research.md

 ### Using third-party facilities

-If you are using a third party facility like a usability lab:

- - use your dxw provided laptop to take notes
- - use a dxw provided camera for incidental photos
- - transfer any recordings made by the lab to your dxw provided laptop as soon as possible after the sessions are complete
+If you are using a third party facility like a usability lab, transfer any recordings made by the lab to your dxw provided laptop as soon as possible after the sessions are complete.